 WHAT IS SLEEP HYGIENE?

-- No coke/caffeine, high sugar or high spicy food 3-4 hours before bed
+- Not drinking high-caffeine beverages, sugar or spicy foods before bed

-- No vigorous exercise 1 hour before bed - it raises the body temperature
+- Refraining from exercising vigorously before bed as it raises the body temperature